 - E6000 glue

-Yes, she’s wearing her winter coat in the house.
+Yes, Lauren’s wearing her winter coat in the house.
 Even though she lived in Canada she still gets cold in our house.
 It’s so much warmer here in Northern California but I just don’t think the houses here are insulated like they are in Canada!

 Let it snow!
 We just dream of snow here… or drive to Tahoe!

 After arranging and rearranging several times we glued down the tiles with E6000 glue.
 I wouldn’t recommend hot glue for these… especially if you’re selling them.
 After a while the tiles will pop off.
 But E6000 will hold down anything!
 Plus it’s nice that it doesn’t dry immediately.
 You’ll have a few minutes to adjust your letters.

 There was already a hole in one end of my wood slats.
 But I did drill tiny holes in the HUMBUG ornaments with my Dremel.